 There isn’t really something special in Lydia’s style of writing, but some of her words are still better than two-liner poetry you will find in modern poetry books.
 Hers is lengthy, like writing in a diary—well, she is telling her story.

 At first, I couldn’t connect with it.
 I thought the verses have inconsistent and awkward rhythm.
 I am not always about poetry that rhymes, but it confuses me when there are imbalances in words that rhyme in first stanza and go free verse on the next.
-I am guilty of this.
+I am guilty of doing this in my own pieces.

 The book is divided in three parts: